Nadineislam/MoviesApp/README.md

 * Unit Testing : For validating individual components of code, ensuring functionality, detecting bugs early, and maintaining code quality. <br />

-* Paging: Efficiently loading and displaying large datasets by fetching and presenting data in smaller, manageable chunks.
+*  Paging : Efficiently loading and displaying large datasets by fetching and presenting data in smaller, manageable chunks.